-- Installed engine power

-- Type of fuel consumed

-- Vessel speed and the distance travelled (or the time spent travelling at sea)

-- Time spent in port

-- Installed emission abatement technologies
+- Vessel speed and the distance travelled (or the time spent travelling at sea) - Time spent in port - · Installed emission abatement technologies

-Emissions and fuel consumption estimates were calculated at a 5 km2 grid resolution (based on the EMEP grid) for an emissions domain extending 200 miles from the UK coastline (Whall et al, 2008).

-Outputs from the ENTEC shipping emissions study have been incorporated into the NAEI maps.
-In doing so, emissions estimates based on a 5 km2 EMEP grid, have been re-mapped to a 1 km2 grid based on the OSGB grid system.
+Emissions and fuel consumption estimates were calculated at a 5 km2 grid resolution (based on the EMEP grid) for an emissions domain extending 200 miles from the UK coastline.
+The emissions were re-mapped to a 1 km2 grid based on the OSGB grid system.
 Subsequently, emissions within UK territorial waters (within 12 nautical miles of the coastline) have been mapped as total emissions.
-A detailed split of emissions by historical NAEI shipping sectors (coastal shipping, international shipping and naval shipping), is currently not available.
+A detailed split of emissions by historical NAEI shipping sectors (coastal shipping, international shipping and naval shipping) is not currently available.